 Did Descartes Sleep in an Oven?

-There is somewhat famous story involving René Descartes sleeping in an oven and then awaking with great insights into philosophy and mathematics.
+There is somewhat famous story involving René Descartes sleeping in an oven (or stove) and then awaking with great insights into philosophy and mathematics.
 The story is likely somewhat romanticized (by Descartes himself and subsequently others), but it does have aspects of truth to it.
 The true story can be summed up as:

 While we can confirm Descartes invented analytical geometry, and that he likely had his breakthrough as he slept in a room with a masonry heater on a cold November night or two in 1619 (like he eludes in his Discourse and like Adrien Baillet later confirms), the idea that he slept in a literal oven of the type we find in our kitchen is a misunderstanding of Descartes’s terminology.

 This short video discusses René Descartes.